Introduction to AutoAWQ

 Project Purpose and Main Features

-AutoAWQ aims to simplify the machine learning workflow by providing a robust framework for quantization and inference.
+AutoAWQ aims to simplify the machine learning workflow by providing a framework for quantization and inference.
 Here are some of its standout features:

 - Quantization: Reduce model size and improve inference speed without sacrificing accuracy.